A success timeline featuring the most significant achievements of James Harden.

 On February 20, 2013, James Harden scored a career-high 46 points in a 122–119 win over his former team, the Oklahoma City Thunder.

-On December 26, 2013, James Harden became the first player in NBA history to register at least 27 points on two or fewer field goals made against the Memphis Grizzlies.
+On December 26, 2013, against the Memphis Grizzlies, James Harden became the first player in NBA history to register at least 27 points on two or fewer field goals made (2–9 FG), finishing with a career best 22-of-25 from the free throw line.
+This tied the Rockets single-game record for free throws made.

-On February 5, 2014, against the Phoenix Suns, James Harden became just the third player to score at least 3,000 points in his first 120 games played with the Rockets.
+On February 5, 2014, against the Phoenix Suns, James Harden became just the third player to score at least 3,000 points in his first 120 games played with the Rockets, joining Elvin Hayes and Tracy McGrady.

 In 2014, James Harden was a member of the team that won the FIBA Basketball World Cup.

-In early 2014, James Harden faced intensified criticism for his defense.
-However, during the 2014 offseason, he committed to improving his defense, which was evident in August as a member of the United States men's national basketball team.
+In early 2014, James Harden faced intensified criticism of his defense, highlighted by a viral video.
+During the 2014 offseason, he committed to improving his defense, which was evident by August while playing for the United States men's national basketball team.

 James Harden was voted the inaugural National Basketball Players Association's MVP for the 2014–15 season.

-On December 31, 2016, James Harden achieved a triple-double with 53 points, 17 assists, and 16 rebounds in a 129–122 victory over the New York Knicks, setting an NBA record as the first player to reach a 50–15–15 stat line.
-He equaled Wilt Chamberlain's record for the most points in a triple-double in NBA history and set career highs for points and three-pointers.
+On December 31, 2016, James Harden recorded a triple-double with 53 points, 17 assists, and 16 rebounds in a 129–122 win over the New York Knicks, becoming the first NBA player to reach a 50–15–15 stat line.
+He tied Wilt Chamberlain for the most points in a triple-double in NBA history, set career highs for points and three-pointers, and matched his career best for assists.
+It was Harden's 17th career triple-double and his fourth 50-point game.

-On December 11, 2019, James Harden achieved his fourth 50-point game of the season with 55 points in a 116–110 win against the Cleveland Cavaliers.
-He also became the fourth player in NBA history with multiple games of 10 or more 3-pointers.
+On December 11, 2019, James Harden scored 55 points in a 116–110 win against the Cleveland Cavaliers, making him the fourth player in NBA history with multiple games of 10 or more 3-pointers.

-On December 13, 2019, James Harden had his second 50-point game in a row scoring 54 points in a 130–107 win against the Orlando Magic.
-In this game, Harden became the second player in NBA history to score 10+ 3PM in consecutive games, joining Stephen Curry.
+On December 13, 2019, James Harden scored 54 points in a 130–107 win against the Orlando Magic, marking his second consecutive 50-point game and the third time in his career scoring back-to-back 50-point games.
+He also became the second player in NBA history to score 10+ 3PM in consecutive games and passed Paul Pierce for eighth in the all-time career three-pointers made list.

-On December 21, 2019, James Harden surpassed Elgin Baylor for the most 40-point games in NBA history, finishing with 40 points in a 139–125 win against the Phoenix Suns.
+On December 21, 2019, James Harden passed Elgin Baylor for most 40-point games in NBA history with 40 points in a 139–125 win against the Phoenix Suns.
+He was named Western Conference player of the month for December and finished the decade as the NBA's leading scorer with 19,578 points since January 1, 2010.

 In 2021, James Harden was named to the NBA 75th Anniversary Team, recognizing him as one of the league's top 75 players.